- What is landlord insurance?

 Whether through product comparisons or reviews, do some online research to find out if the insurance provider you’re about to place your trust in has the trust of its customers.
 We’re proud of our outstanding, independent customer reviews, which you can read on Feefo.

 Comparison sites don’t offer advice.
 Insurance companies try to sell you their products, and only their products.
 Insurance brokers can offer advice but might be beholden to specific insurance companies.
+We know that every landlord has different needs and it’s important to take a tailored approach to finding the correct insurance for your property and risks.
+You can find plenty more advice and specialist landlord insurance products on our landlords insurance hub.
+Or if you’re more of a numbers person, have a read through our landlords insurance statistics page.

 But independent insurance brokers can take the time to listen to your needs and offer you independent advice and explain what the right package is for you.